Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Add JobFile model and UserActivity tracking - backend APIs ready for file upload with folder support
 - SSL/HTTPS deployment complete - qgocargo.cloud now secure with auto-renewal
-- Enable HTTPS with SSL certificate and HTTPHTTPS redirect

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done